 2.3.
 Quantification of Stress, Strain and Porosity

 Sample volume, boundary stresses and particle positions through time are used to calculate bulk scale properties during biaxial experiments.
 The quantification of stress tensors during biaxial experiments using RICEBAL are explained in detail by Morgan, 2015.
 Membrane and platen boundary stresses correspond to the minimum and maximum principal stress (σ3 and σ1).
 Membrane stresses are maintained constant at a specified confining pressure; the platen stresses are calculated by summing the net forces of the particles at each platen and dividing that sum by the platen area.
-Stress associated with bond breakage is recorded by dividing force at failure (fs or fn) by the area of the bond, which is equal to the area of the smallest particle in the domain.
+Stress associated with bond breakage is recorded by dividing force at failure (fs or fn) by the area of the bond, which is equal to the area of the smallest particle in contact.
 The displacement of the platens is used to calculate axial strain (εa).

 The quantification of bulk porosity during biaxial experiments using RICEBAL are explained in detail by Longjohn et al., 2018.
 Bulk porosity () is calculated using total volume within the membranes and total volume of all the spheres within the sample as: